Late yesterday night…

 'What the fuck is happening?!
 I-I was dead?!...
 Wasn't I?
 Was that all a dream?
 But then why am I here?
 And…Where the fuck is "here" supposed to be?'

-A myriad of questions flood through his brain in an instant.
+A myriad of questions flooded through his brain in an instant.
+But his chaotic thoughts suddenly stopped as he heard a single sound.

 A sound so pure, so divine, it was like the bells of heaven themselves had rung just for him.